Repairing a Broken Huawei NAND Dump and Single-Bit Errors

 Hardware Hacking 101: Communicating with JTAG via OpenOCD

-Introduction Welcome back to our introduction to hardware hacking 101 and the final installment of the JTAG blog post series!
+Welcome back to our introduction to hardware hacking 101 and the final installment of the JTAG blog post series!
 In this post we cover how to communicate with a target device via JTAG once the pinout has been identified.
 We walk through Open On-Chip Debugger (OpenOCD) and GDB (GNU project debugger), demonstrate how to read and write from memory, and more broadly discuss the impacts of an exposed JTAG interface on production devices.
+If you haven’t already, make sure to check out our previous JTAG posts: in part 1 we provide background on JTAG and in part 2 we share a teardown of a TP-Link AC1750 to demonstrate how to identify and verify a pinout for JTAG.

 Hardware Hacking 101: Identifying and Verifying JTAG on a Device